salvalcantara/pid-tuning-bda58/src/pages/index.md

           A servo-oriented design is presented under the light of Model Matching theory.
 In particular, the simplest of such problems is addressed.
-The resulting tuning rules are along the lines of the conventional IMC-based ones.
+The resulting tuning rules are very similar to the IMC ones.
       - content: >
           ### Alternative design for load disturbance improvement